 - Request KYC for the business with the /request_kyc endpoint.
 (Linked individuals will automatically go through individual KYC when this is done.)

-- Check KYC with the /check_kyc endpoint until verified.
+- Check KYC with the /check_kyc endpoint or subscribe to a webhook to get current verification status.

 - If business needs certification, get list of members needing certification from /check_kyc (could be 0 if there are no beneficial owners).
 If a business does not require certification, it can skip the remaining steps and transact immediately.